f-yankey/EnlightedApiConsumer/README.md

 1. Create your database by running the script in "Data/Database Scripts/enlighted_db_creation.sql" in a "MySql" Server

-2. Set your connection string and other parameters like API Key, etc.
+2. Set your connection string and other parameters like API Key, etc in appsettings.json.

 3. Run application